-Every student who ever fumed when I refused to give easy answers to questions in class is positively chortling over my misfortune right now.
+Every student who ever fumed when I refused to give easy answers to questions in class has to be positively chortling over my misfortune right now.

 Recently I had to decide what to call a new series of posts that round up and review online materials related to our project of improving your ESL written Legal English.
 The inaugural post in that new series announced the running title of the series: “#LegalEnglish round-up.”
 A simple numbering system (#1, #2, #3, and so on) will distinguish posts in the series from each other.

 From your perspective, naming that new feature of the blog probably seems fairly easy.

 From my perspective, though, naming that new series temporarily drove me up the wall because of one little punctuation mark: the hyphen.
 Is it round-up or roundup?
 I knew my preference, but I researched the matter anyway “just to be sure.”

 My research quickly showed that there’s no clear answer.
 One respected online source says that it’s round-up.
 Another source says that it’s roundup.
 The U.S. government’s site on “plain language” says that “compound nouns ending in ‘up’ are one word or hyphenated.”

 That’s when I heard hundreds of my former writing students laughing at me because the answer to my question—was just more questions: